vanessa-kang/tp/docs/DeveloperGuide.md

     <img src="./images/DeveloperGuide/Global_Diagram.png" alt="Storage architecture diagram of PlanNUS"/>
 </div>

-Classes used by multiple components part of the `global` component of PlanNUS.
+Classes used by multiple components are part of the `global` component of PlanNUS.
 This includes classes such as `App`,`Command` and `LoggingTool`.
 The main object classes `PartialModule`, `FullModule` and `Person` are also within the global component.

 **API** : `src.main.java.global`